What are bilirubin levels?

 • Conjugated (direct) bilirubin: This form is soluble and can be excreted through bile and urine.
 It is produced in the liver when unconjugated bilirubin is conjugated.
 Elevated levels can impact bilirubin excretion and can be associated with diseases such as Rotor syndromes and other types of liver disease.

 Elevated bilirubin levels can indicate conditions like hemolytic anemia or liver diseases impairing conjugation or uptake.
 Elevated levels of conjugated bilirubin may suggest biliary tract obstruction or liver disease that impairs bile excretion (Wehbi, 2020).
+This can then impact the body's excretion processes, which can be noted through the appearance of dark urine, delayed passage of meconium, and pale stools.

-Why is measuring Bilirubin Levels necessary?
+Why is measuring bilirubin levels necessary?

 Measuring bilirubin levels is essential for several reasons in healthcare practice.
 It provides valuable insights into various medical conditions and helps guide appropriate diagnosis and management.